Table of Contents

 Injuries that affect the range of motion or cause pain in your daily activities require physical therapy to help return body functionality back to normal.
 Such types of auto accident injuries can prolong the recovery period if the car accident victim does not undergo physical therapy as part of the healing process.

 Developing your muscles and getting your strength back is important to gain movement, and lack of exercise can cause stiffness and more pain.
-Physical therapy is the support accident victims need to quickly get back to their everyday lives and manage chronic pain effectively.
+Physical therapy supports accident victims to quickly get back to their everyday lives and manage chronic pain effectively.

 A recommended exercise routine by a physical therapist will not only heal your current accident injuries but also help strengthen the body to avoid any future injuries.

 Undergoing surgery to fix a serious injury can prolong recovery times and take a toll on the body.
 Doctors often prescribe physical therapy to patients to help them recover naturally by strengthening their muscles and tendons.

-A physical therapist will know when to stop physical therapy after a quick examination.
+After a quick examination, a physical therapist will know when to stop physical therapy.
 This would require them to revisit prior medical tests, examine current medical reports, and assess any chances of re-injury.

 Some injuries may require time to heal, but if the therapist feels that you can conduct those exercises at home, they will send you home while reducing the frequency of visits accordingly.

 Pain and normal body functionality are the two main indicators a therapist will use to help determine when it is time to stop physical therapy.
 In cases where there might be a slight decrease in motion, the therapy can end if the victim has reached the treatment goals set by the therapist before the therapy.